VCTLabs/redis-ipc/docs/dev/pre-commit-config.rst

 ``check-yaml``
 --------------

-This will NOT modifiy files.
+This will NOT modify files.
 It will examine YAML files and report any issues.
 The rules for its configuration are defined in ``.pre-commit-config.yaml`` in the ``exclude`` section.